 ||See Using ObjectScript.

 The S(ecret) protocol of the OPEN and USE commands turns off echoing.
 It also prevents $X from being changed during input, so it indicates the true cursor position.

-Using WRITE *
+.
+WRITE *

 Using WRITE *, you can send a control sequence to your terminal and $X will still reflect the true cursor position.
 Since some control sequences do move the cursor, you can use the SET command to set $X directly.
 For example, the following commands move the cursor to column 20 and line 10 on a Digital VT100 terminal (or equivalent) and set $X and $Y accordingly:

 ANSI standard control sequences (such as escape sequences) that the device acts on but does not output can produce a discrepancy between the $X and $Y values and the true cursor position.
 To avoid this problem use the WRITE * (integer expression) syntax and specify the ASCII value of each character in the string.
 For example, instead of using:

 use this equivalent form:

 As a rule, after any escape sequence that explicitly moves the cursor, you should update $X and $Y to reflect the actual cursor position.

 When you use the WRITE command to send data to either a client or server TCP device, InterSystems IRIS first stores the data in a buffer.
 It also updates $X to reflect the number of characters in the buffer.
 It does not include the ASCII characters <RETURN> and <LINE FEED> in this count because they are considered to be part of the record.

 Content Date/Time: 2019-08-16 05:50:13